BiAksoy/weather-app/README.md

 ## Usage

 When the app is launched, it first shows a splash screen with the text "Weather App."
-During this time, it determines the user's current location using the device's geolocation capabilities.
+During this time, it determines the user's current position using the device's geolocation capabilities.

-After determining the location, the app displays the weather information for the user's current location.
+After determining the position, the app displays the weather information for the user's current location.
 The main weather page includes the current temperature, sky condition, and city name.
 The app also provides a search bar at the top to allow the user to search for weather information for a specific city.

 The app also displays the hourly forecast for the next 24 hours.
 Each forecast card shows the time, weather icon, and temperature for that hour.